allthingslinux/code-of-conduct/README.md

 ### 1.1.
 SFW Policy

-This is a Safe for Work (SFW) environment.
-Not Safe for Work (NSFW) content and conversation is not allowed.
-Not Safe for Work (NSFW) content generally refers to sexually explicit content.
-However, with time, more things are getting labeled as NSFW due to the sensitivity of these topics.
-While Discord does provide the ability for servers to define NSFW dedicated channels,  does not provide such channels.
+This is a Safe for Work (SFW) environment, which strictly prohibits Not Safe for Work (NSFW) content and discussions.
+NSFW usually refers to sexually explicit content, but the definition is expanding to include a broader range of sensitive topics over time.
+Although Discord allows servers to create designated NSFW channels, it's worth noting that this platform does not offer such channels.

 1.1.a - Do not share sexually explicit content in messages or media.

-1.1.b - Do not post or hold sexually explicit content in user avatars, custom statuses, “About Me” texts, server banners, server icons, invite splashes, emoji, or stickers.
+1.1.b - Do not portray sexually explicit content in Member avatars, custom statuses, “About Me” texts, banners, emotes, stickers or any other Member profile feature/expression.

 1.1.c - Do not share media depicting gore, excessive violence, or animal abuse.